Here's my growing in a greenhouse guide, more detail as you scroll down.

 Types of Greenhouse

-There are many different sizes and shapes of greenhouse at all sorts of prices from "free to collector" to commercial greenhouses costing thousands, from polythene poly tunnels to aluminium or timber construction, from lean-to greenhouse to apex greenhouse.
+There are many different sizes, types and shapes of greenhouse at all sorts of prices from "free to collector" to commercial greenhouses costing thousands, from polythene poly tunnels to aluminium or timber construction, from lean-to greenhouse to apex greenhouse.

 The two main greenhouse designs are: